 Brushing your cat’s teeth is an important part of their daily dental care routine.
 Follow our steps on how to brush your cat’s teeth below to keep your pet’s teeth and gums healthy.

-Though dental disease is completely avoidable, it’s one of the most common reasons why cats are taken to see their local Greencross Vets team.
+Though dental disease is completely preventable, it’s one of the most common reasons why cats are taken to see their local Greencross Vets team.
 Save your pet the discomfort of dental problems by booking a dental checkup at Greencross Vets where your vet can give you practical advice on how to prevent dental disease.

 Just like how we brush our teeth, brushing your cat’s teeth every day is the best way to care for their teeth and ensure that plaque does not accumulate and cause dental disease.
 Introduce them to this process when they’re a kitten so they become used to you touching their teeth and mouth.
 It may be difficult to familiarise adult cats to this new activity at the start, but it’s still possible.